Monday Learning: How to create your first Facebook Ad

-Next step, you choose your budget, schedule your ads and select and optimization method.
+Next step, you choose your budget, schedule your ads and select an optimization method.
 Options are, you can choose a daily or lifetime budget.
-Daily budget means that Facebook will spent only up to the limit you set to be spent per day.
+A daily budget means that Facebook will spend only up to the limit you set to be spent per day.
 Seems pretty simple, and it is.
 However, Facebook will not only spend up to that limit, but it will actively search for ways to spend the full amount of budget.
 Every single day, no matter what performance is on the account.
-If you set up lifetime, you decide the budget for the entire campaign and choose the date the ad set should end on.
+If you set up a lifetime, you decide the budget for the entire campaign and choose the date the ad set should end on.
 Now Facebook is more performance-conscious.
 It will adjust daily spend levels based on the campaign results.

 How to choose: